Trollhag/Sanity-Astro-Pagebuilder-Template/README.md

    - output a `.env` file with appropriate variables
    - _(or use `sanity init --env` if you have the CLI installed)_

+3. Update project name in `package.json` and `sanity.config.ts`
-3. `npm run dev` to start the development server
+4. `npm run dev` to start the development server

 Your Astro app should now be running on [http://localhost:4321/](http://localhost:4321/) and Studio on [http://localhost:4321/admin](http://localhost:4321/admin).

 ### Add content

-1. Visit the Studio and create and publish a new `Post` document
+1. Visit the Studio and create and publish a new `Page` document with slug `/`
 2. Visit the homepage and refresh the page to see your content rendered on the page

-The schema for the `Post` document is defined in the `/schema` folder.
+The schema for the `Page` document is defined in the `/schema` folder.
 You can [add more document types](https://www.sanity.io/docs/schema-types) to the Studio to suit your needs.

 ## Removing TypeScript